cortex-lab/phy/docs/api.md

 **`AmplitudeView.on_select(self, cluster_ids=None, **kwargs)`**

-Callback functions when clusters are selected.
-To be overriden.
+Callback function when clusters are selected.
+May be overriden.

 ---